 Avoid: If you can’t justify the price, already have perfect skin or if you’re allergic to the ingredients.

-Christmas gifts for 50 pounds (or less)
+Christmas gifts for myself for 50 pounds (or less)

 Now, as we mentioned before, you don’t need to get yourself in debt just to treat yourself to something special this Christmas.
 The best things in life don’t always come with a jaw-dropping price tag.
 Take a look at my Christmas wish list below.